ralphdp/hMERN/frontend/src/plugins/firewall/THREAT_INTELLIGENCE.md

 3. **Cache Strategy**: Let the system cache results to minimize API calls
 4. **Regular Updates**: Set up daily threat feed imports via cron
 5. **Upgrade When Needed**: Consider paid plans for production environments
+6. **✅ NEW: Regular Testing**: Use the rule testing framework to validate all threat intelligence rules
+7. **✅ NEW: Monitor Overlaps**: Use rule testing to identify and resolve overlapping threat intelligence rules

 ## 🎯 **Expected Results**